 There were concerns that the leash would lead to serious injuries as surfboards bounced back and struck the surfers.

 In fact, Jack O’Neil lost his eye because of an overly elastic surfing leash the caused a surfboard to spring back too quickly and hit him in the eye.

 The surfboard leash has been refined quite a bit since the 1970s and today is commonplace in any surfing lineup.

-Today, leashes or “leg ropes” are considered to be an essential accessory, one that prevents more injuries than it causes, and saves surfers a lot of time and money in the process.
+Today, leashes or “leg ropes” are considered to be an essential accessory for surfers, prevents more injuries than it causes, and saves surfers a lot of time and money in the process.

-The purpose of a swivel or double swivel is to allow the leash to spin and twist without getting tangled and causing problems for the wearer.
+The purpose of a swivel or double swivel is to allow the surfing leash to spin and twist without getting tangled and causing problems for the surfer.